Jkobb-Dev/Cpx-Emulator-Project/README.md

 This is a project as both a learning exercise and a practical project to create something that can emulate an Circuit Playground Express By Adafruit.

 ![Circuit Playground Express](/images/3333-01.jpg)
+# Who is involved with the Development?
+This project was initially started by Jkobb Olguin, and members are added to the project on a basis of skill, problem solving, and trust of the individuals in question before a member is added, the previous contributors to the project will be notified, and a vote will be taken.
+If one of the members has justified and legitimate concerns involving the integrity, skill, or general demeanor of the individual, they will be taken under review and a vote will be called amongst the neutral members of what action to proceed forward with.
 # To Do list:
  - [ ] Read in code
  - [ ] Execute it with a variable clock speed